 }

-In this example, the DELIVERABLE status, along with true flags for is_mx_found and is_smtp_valid, confirms the mailbox can receive mail.
-The high quality_score of 0.9 suggests confidence.
-All risk flags are false, so the address is safe to use immediately.
+This response offers a clear picture of the email's validity.
+A "DELIVERABLE" status, with "true" values for is_mx_found and is_smtp_valid, confirms the mailbox accepts mail.
+The quality_score of 0.9 indicates high confidence.
+While is_free_email is "true", all risk flags like disposable, role, and catch-all are "false", so the address is safe to use.

 Final Thoughts